 Justices Stephen Breyer, Anthony Kennedy and Samuel Alito dissented.
 Breyer said the ruling “will lead to increased problems of unfairness in the administration of our criminal justice system.”

-Prosecutors said Southern Union, a pipeline operator now part of Energy Transfer Equity LP (ETE), improperly stored mercury- sealed gas regulators from customers’ homes in a company building in Pawtucket, Rhode Island.
+Prosecutors said Southern Union, a pipeline operator now part of Energy Transfer Equity LP (ETE:US), improperly stored mercury- sealed gas regulators from customers’ homes in a company building in Pawtucket, Rhode Island.
 Company workers were accused of putting the regulators in kiddie pools and the liquid mercury in various containers, including a milk jug and a paint can.

 Youths broke into the brick building in 2004, found the liquid mercury and spilled it around the building and at their apartment complex.

 A jury found Southern Union guilty of storing the mercury without a permit.
 A trial judge then imposed a $6 million fine, plus $12 million in community service obligations.

 Southern Union contended that, based on the jury’s finding, the maximum fine is the $50,000 the company would have to pay under a federal environmental law for a single day’s violation.

 The case now returns to a lower court, where Phillips said one issue will be whether the Supreme Court ruling applies to the community service obligation as well as the fine.